aws-samples/serverless-patterns/lambda-df-slack/README.md

 # AWS Lambda Durable Functions to Slack via Bedrock AgentCore

-This pattern demonstrates a Slack chatbot that uses AWS Lambda Durable Functions for stateful, multi-turn conversations with human-in-the-loop interactions.
+This pattern demonstrates a Slack chatbot that uses AWS Lambda durable functions for stateful, multi-turn conversations with human-in-the-loop interactions.
 The bot collects travel preferences from users via Slack, generates personalized itineraries using Amazon Bedrock (Claude) through AgentCore, and delivers results back to the user — all with automatic state persistence across invocations.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-df-slack